nivedithasooda/AppliedArtificalIntelligenceProject/README.md

-# Applied Artificial Intelligence Project
+# Applied Artificial Intelligence Project-Logistic Regression algorithm on Titanic dataset
 Implemented Logistic Regression algorithm on Titanic dataset for predicting the survivors based on various features.

 Dataset used:  Titanic dataset for passenger survival prediction